SinghDevanshh/Motion_Detector/README.md

 # Motion_Detector
-A script for motion detection can be used for security cameras
+A script for motion detection

+Designed to be used in security cameras

 Made using Python's openCV library